esplito/coding-notes/epicreact/react-performance/notes.md

 Each step in the React Profiler is a `commit`.

 Remember that sometimes the re-rendering isn't the actual performance problem.
-It can be something else that is causing the issue, so don't just throw `React.memo`
+It can be something else that is causing the issue, so don't just throw `React.memo` on everything that you see.
+More about this in Kent's post here: https://kentcdodds.com/blog/fix-the-slow-render-before-you-fix-the-re-render

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MDMwMzc0MSwtMjAyNTQ4NTM2MSwtNz
+eyJoaXN0b3J5IjpbODM1MDk3NDYzLC0yMDI1NDg1MzYxLC03Mj
-I4Nzk5MzA2LC00NTc1NTM5MjUsMTU3NjE3MDYxNiwtMjEzNTEx
+g3OTkzMDYsLTQ1NzU1MzkyNSwxNTc2MTcwNjE2LC0yMTM1MTEy
-Mjc3NSwtMTExMDA2ODQ4MiwtMTM4MjcyNzg5NywtOTQ2NTc4Mj
+Nzc1LC0xMTEwMDY4NDgyLC0xMzgyNzI3ODk3LC05NDY1NzgyMj
-I1LC0xOTE2NzMzNTQyLC05NDE2MDA5MzMsMTA4MjEyODYxNywt
+UsLTE5MTY3MzM1NDIsLTk0MTYwMDkzMywxMDgyMTI4NjE3LC0x
-MTQyNTQ3OTQ5MSwxMDAyNzY0ODgzLC0xNDc0MTUxMjQxLC0xNT
+NDI1NDc5NDkxLDEwMDI3NjQ4ODMsLTE0NzQxNTEyNDEsLTE1Nj
-Y4MTcyNzE2LC0xMDkzNDUzODIwLC05MDQ0MzE5MjAsLTE2MDAw
+gxNzI3MTYsLTEwOTM0NTM4MjAsLTkwNDQzMTkyMCwtMTYwMDA5
-OTk4ODUsLTcyNjM0NjcxN119
+OTg4NSwtNzI2MzQ2NzE3XX0=
 -->